Rtid-Platform/rtidcoin-mobile-android/PRIVACY_POLICY.md

 Privacy Policy
-Effective date: May 22, 2018
+Effective date: May 22, 2020

-Elicoin developers ("us", "we", or "our") operates the elicoin.net website and the Elicoin Wallet mobile application (the "Service").
+Rtidcoin developers ("us", "we", or "our") operates the rtidcoin.net website and the Rtidcoin Wallet mobile application (the "Service").

 This page informs you of our policies regarding the collection, use, and disclosure of personal data when you use our Service and the choices you have associated with that data.